Male Infertility: Causes, Testing, and Integrative Treatment Options

 Hormonal Imbalances and HPG Axis Disruption

-Varicocele and Vascular Factors
+Varicocele and Vascular Contributors

 Some men have genetic factors—such as Y-chromosome microdeletions or chromosomal abnormalities—that directly impair sperm production or quality.
 While these factors cannot be changed, identifying them is important for setting expectations and guiding appropriate treatment or assisted reproductive decisions.

-Lifestyle and Environmental Exposures
+Lifestyle and Environmental Factors Affecting Sperm Health

-Everyday lifestyle and environmental factors play a major role in sperm health.
+Everyday lifestyle and environmental exposures play a major role in sperm health.
 Smoking, alcohol or drug use, poor sleep, chronic stress, extremes of body weight, and exposure to endocrine-disrupting chemicals, pesticides, plastics, and other toxins can all interfere with hormone signaling and sperm integrity (3,8,10).

-Because these factors so often overlap, male infertility is rarely resolved by addressing a single number or lab value in isolation.
+Because these factors often overlap, male infertility is rarely resolved by addressing a single number or lab value in isolation.
 Meaningful improvement usually requires identifying and correcting the combination of influences affecting sperm health.

 Why a Systems-Based Approach Improves Male Fertility Outcomes

-A systems-based approach looks at how the body is functioning as a whole.
+A systems-based approach evaluates how the body is functioning as a whole.
 Hormone signaling, metabolic health, inflammation, oxidative stress, detoxification capacity, and daily lifestyle factors all influence sperm production and quality.
 When these systems are out of balance, sperm health is affected—even if individual test results appear only mildly abnormal.

-Key Questions a Systems-Based Evaluation Looks At
+Key Questions a Systems-Based Fertility Evaluation Asks

 • Is metabolic or mitochondrial stress limiting sperm energy and motility?